SSE Symposium Instructions

 SSE Council seriously considers the diversity of participants as a criterion for symposium funding.
 Symposium organizers are expected to take into account gender, seniority, nationality, and other aspects traditionally underrepresented in Society symposia when preparing proposals.
 Starting in 2019, SSE will accept requests for additional funds for child support if this would allow a speaker to accept an invitation to speak in a sponsored symposium.1

 The SSE Council will select two proposals for half-day symposia at the annual meeting in August 2018.
 All applicants will be notified of the Council's decision in September 2018.
-The Society provides travel support for organizers and participants in sponsored symposia up to $9000 per symposium.
+The Society provides up to $9000 per symposium to support meeting attendance for organizers and invited speakers.

 To be assured of full consideration, proposals must be received by midnight Eastern Standard Time on July 15, 2018.